arilobi/arilobi/README.md

 **Fun Facts**

-I started my passion for coding on freecodecamp.
+* I started my passion for coding on freecodecamp.

-I am a digital artist who specializes in drawing portraits and cute illustrations.
+* I am a digital artist who specializes in drawing portraits.

-I love cats and hope to adopt one when I get my first job!

-I love creative writing and write stories part-time for fun.

-My favorite animation that gets me out of my sad days is Madagascar 3.

-If I'm not coding, I am probably playing my favorite video game, **Infinity Nikki**
+* If I'm not coding, I'm designing website applications on Figma.

 ## My current Tech Stack
 - CSS